pagkly/Zed/Investopedia3/Qualified Exchange Accommodation Arrangements.md

 This tax strategy was recognized by the IRS in 2000 but previously was in use for many years.
 IRS approval of the procedure and establishment of specific qualification guidelines made investor compliance with 1031 exchange rules more straightforward.
 Because the purpose of such transactions was to hold a property temporarily, they also were known as warehouse transactions.

 Before January 1, 2018, a 1031 exchange could include the exchange of one business for another or one piece of tangible property for another.
-However, with the passage of the [Tax Cuts and Jobs Act (TCJA)](https://www.investopedia.com/taxes/trumps-tax-reform-plan-explained) in December 2017, a 1031 exchange is limited to real property.
+However, with the passage of the [[Tax Cuts and Jobs Act (TCJA)]](https://www.investopedia.com/taxes/trumps-tax-reform-plan-explained) in December 2017, a 1031 exchange is limited to real property.
 In other words, other asset exchanges, including machinery, equipment, vehicles, artwork, collectibles, patents, and other intellectual property as well as intangible business assets no longer qualify for like-kind exchange tax treatment.1

-As a result, a 1031 exchange can only involve an exchange of property with a [like-kind property](https://www.investopedia.com/terms/l/like-kindproperty.asp), and it must be for real estate held for investment or for productive use in a trade or business located in the United States.
+As a result, a 1031 exchange can only involve an exchange of property with a [[like-kind property]](https://www.investopedia.com/terms/l/like-kindproperty.asp), and it must be for real estate held for investment or for productive use in a trade or business located in the United States.
 Properties are of like-kind if they have the same nature or character, even if they differ in quality.

 In other words, whether one property is improved or unimproved, they will typically be considered like-kind.
 For example, an apartment building would be considered like-kind for another apartment building.
 However, real property in the U.S. is not considered like-kind to property outside the U.S.